scipy-conference/scipy_proceedings/README.md

 ## For organizers

-To build the whole proceedings, see the Makefile in the publisher directory.
+To information about how to manage the whole proceedings, please see `publisher/README.md` and `publisher/Makefile`.